aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 1. As a desktop shortcut prepared by IT Support.
 2. As an executable file in a local folder on the computer.

-If you are not sure where the tool is located, ask IT Support before running anything.
+- If you are not sure where the tool is located, ask IT Support before running anything.

 ---

 ## Step 2: Run the Tool

-Double-click the Support Info Tool. - Metadata collectrot is the name or not?
+- Double-click the Support Info Tool. - Metadata collectrot is the name or not?
 Which name should I use?
 Double-click the .exe or the shortcut.

-You can start the Support Info Tool in one of two ways:
+- You can start the Support Info Tool in one of two ways:

 a.
-Open the local folder and double-click the tool directly. or
+Open the local folder and double-click the tool directly.

+ or

 b.
 Double-click the desktop shortcut, if one was provided by IT Support.

 A command window will open and collect the support information.
+It takes a few seconds.

 When the tool is finished, it will show a message like:

 `Diagnostic complete.
-Report saved in the same folder: TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`
+Report saved in the same folder: TechSupport_Report_YYYY-MM-DD_hh-mm-ss.txt Press Enter to continue...:`

-Press **Enter** to close the window.
+- Press **Enter** to close the window.

 The report is saved in the same folder as the executable file (`.exe`).